umami-hep/puma/docs/examples/tutorial-plotting.md

 For this tutorial, two `.h5` files were prepared, one $t\bar{t}$ and one $Z'$ file.
 You can download them from the `eos` directly.
 The path to the directory where the files are stored is `/eos/user/u/umamibot/tutorials/`.
-If you don't have access to `eos`, you can simply download the files via the following two command:
+If you don't have access to `eos`, you can simply download the files via the following two commands:

 ```bash
 wget https://umami-ci-provider.web.cern.ch/puma/ttbar.h5